KipJM/Raytrack/README.md

 # Raytrack
 | An interactive, multithreaded software toy raytracing renderer with an user interface, written in c++.

+*Yes, the banner is a parody of that software company*

 ## Installation / Usage
 Go to [Releases](https://github.com/KipJM/Raytrack/releases/), download the latest version of Raytrack.
 Simply run `Raytrack.exe` within the zip file to launch the Raytrack graphical user interface.